 An active portfolio manager is what people have in mind when thinking of portfolio management.
 An active portfolio manager, often with the assistance of a portfolio management team, conducts research, studies market trends, tracks the political landscape, and then attempts to use this information to buy and sell securities in such a way that outperforms the market.

-Active portfolio management typically comes with more risk, but by its very nature, it offers a higher potential for reward.
+Active portfolio management typically comes with more risk, but it offers a higher potential for reward by its very nature.
 If passive management achieves its goal, it would only provide returns that match its benchmark before accounting for fees.
 On the other hand, if active management accomplishes its mission, it performs better than its benchmark.